Arnala Beach Near Virar – Vasai Virar Beaches (North Mumbai)

 Temples to see

 On the way towards Virar comes a village called Agashi which has this very old and famous Jain temple.
-ON Virar east side is the very famous Jivdani temple on Mountain with more than 1000 foot steps to climb.
-On Highway few metres ahead near Shirsad naka is another jain temple with lunch, tea, snacks facilities available for all called Mahavir Dham.
-From this Jain temple at about 18 Kilometres is Vajreshwari & Ganeshpuri temples famous for natural hot water springs.
+Virar east has this very famous Jivdani temple on Mountain with more than 1000 foot steps to climb and tram also available.

 For kids, Virar’s Yazoo Park (Permanently Closed) is fun during evening.